Please know that a maximum of 12 people are allowed in the home at anytime during your visit (no big parties or weddings).

 “Blackthorne floats among the treetops like a great ship” AAA's VIA magazine

 Would you like your vacation or corporate retreat to be in a one-of-a-kind, totally unique home resembling a giant elegant tree house that Sunset magazine called “A carpenter’s fantasy”?

-[Please Note: I just bought the beautiful 1-bedroom cabin next door.
-For guests that want to have 7 bedrooms and 7 baths, you can simply add $235 a night (plus tax and cleaning) to your bill and rent that cabin as well.
-Two pictures of the cabin are included on this page, or go to Home Away 3831658 or VRBO 3831658ha to see many pictures.]
+[Please Note: The owner also purchased the beautiful 1-bedroom cabin next door.
+For guests that want to have 7 bedrooms and 7 baths, you can simply add $250 per night (plus tax and cleaning) to your bill, and rent “The Cabin” as well.
+Two pictures of The Cabin are included on this page, or go to Home Away 3831658 or VRBO 3831658ha to see many pictures.]

 The Blackthorne (formerly the Blackthorne Inn) is a 6 bedroom 5.5 bath totally private 3200 square foot home resembling a giant, elegant tree house with 3500 square feet of decking adjacent to a national park (The Point Reyes National Seashore) yet centrally located only 1.4 miles from the town of Point Reyes with its fine dining and shops, 2.5 miles from the village of Inverness, minutes from world class ocean beaches and Tomales Bay State Park swimming beaches, less than a mile from the Park’s headquarters with endless hiking trails and less than one hour from San Francisco’s Golden Gate Bridge and the Napa/Sonoma wine country.

 “The Blackthorne, about an hour north of San Francisco, looks as if it were built by mad King Ludwig working in wood.”
 The Dallas Morning News